2013–14 West Virginia Mountaineers women's basketball team

-The 2013–14 West Virginia Mountaineers women's basketball team will represent West Virginia University during the 2013–14 NCAA Division I women's basketball season.
-The Mountaineers are coached by thirteenth year head coach Mike Carey and play their home games at WVU Coliseum.
+The 2013–14 West Virginia Mountaineers women's basketball team represented West Virginia University during the 2013–14 NCAA Division I women's basketball season.
+The Mountaineers were coached by thirteenth year head coach Mike Carey and played their home games at WVU Coliseum.
 They finished with a record of 30–5 overall, 16–2 in Big 12 play to share the Big 12 regular season champions with Baylor.
-They lost in the 2014 Big 12 women's basketball tournament to Baylor.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Albany in the first round before losing to LSU in the second round.
+They lost in the 2014 Big 12 Conference women's basketball tournament to Baylor.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Albany in the first round before losing to LSU in the second round.